Python-SIP/sip/doc/introduction.rst

     and will be removed in SIP v6.

 :program:`sip5-header`
-    This installs a local copy of the :file:`sip.h` file included with SIP v4.
+    This installs a local copy of the :file:`sip.h` header file included with SIP v4.
 It is provided as an aid in moving projects from SIP v4 to SIP v5 and will be removed in SIP v6.

 Installation